Shaoruisun/inorganic_synthesis_routes/README.md

 #Data Preparation:

 The references for 79 articles are provided in the 'ArticleID.docx' file.
 You can prepare the PDF full-texts and place them in a folder named 'pdf_79'.
 Then, run the code in the 'main_code.ipynb' file.
-Please note that the file 'CPP_true.xlsx' contains manually extracted paragraphs, and 'EntityInformation_true.xlsx' contains manually extracted entities, which are intended for comparison with the results obtained using regular expression extraction.
+Please note that the file 'CPP_true.xlsx' contains manually extracted paragraphs, and 'EntityInformation_true.xlsx' contains manually extracted entities, which are intended for comparison with the results obtained using regular expression extraction.These two files need to be prepared based on the provided article IDs.